Myriada/myriada.github.io/about.md

 permalink: /about/
 ---

-We are running a Cardano (ADA) stake pool.
-Please check out the project's [site](https://www.cardano.org/en/home/)
+We are running Cardano (ADA) stake pools.
+Please check out the Cardano project's official [site](https://www.cardano.org/en/home/)

 More information to come.